antonkril/antonkril.github.io/_posts/2014-6-3-lazy-loading-of-objects.md

 }
 ```

-Here Client class does not care if a real Dependency is provided or its Proxy.
+Here Client class does not care if a real Dependency is provided, or its Proxy.

-Providers are popular for lazy-loading but they make client code know about lazy-loading.
+Providers are popular for lazy-loading, but they make client code know about lazy-loading.